mlflow/mlflow/docs/source/models.rst

 While MLflow's built-in model persistence utilities are convenient for packaging models from various popular ML libraries in MLflow model format, they do not cover every use case.
 For example, you may want to use a model from an ML library that is not explicitly supported by MLflow's built-in flavors.
-Alternatively, you may want to package arbitrary inference code and data to create an MLflow model.
+Alternatively, you may want to package custom inference code and data to create an MLflow model.
 Fortunately, MLflow provides two solutions that can be used to accomplish these
 tasks: :ref:`custom-python-models` and :ref:`custom-flavors`.